fgr1986/coco_mcu/README.md

 ### Key points in NN design and training
 #### General description
 The proposed NN customizes the recently presented mobilenet_v3, introducing:
-* 2-bit weights allows 4x number of weights in the final layers.
+* 2-bit weights allow 4x number of weights in the final layers.
-* Attention mechanishms in the first layers so, giving the variety of input images, the features extraction can focus on interesting regions.
+* Attention mechanisms  in the first layers so, giving the variety of input images, the features extraction can focus on interesting regions.
 * Deep residual connections to avoid gradient vanishing.
 * Instead of the traditional CNN approach, and giving the varied images dataset (size, etc), we try to keep as much resolution as possible as we deepen into the network.

 #### Data augmentation
-We have applied data augmentation during training to avoid overfiting. `input_data.py` file describe the mechanishms, wich include random cropping, hue and brightness variation, rotations, etc.
+We have applied data augmentation during training to avoid overfitting. `input_data.py` file describes the mechanisms, wich includes random cropping, hue and brightness variation, rotations, etc.

-#### Regularization and other anti-overfiting mechanishms
+#### Regularization and other anti-overfitting mechanishms
 We used L2 regularization together with dropout layers.
-Additionally, 2b weights quantization helps reducing overfiting effects
+Additionally, 2b weights quantization helps reducing overfitting effects

 #### Learning rate scheduling
-A custom learning rate scheduler has been used (see `mb_att.py`) so both learning and quantization caused oscilations are controlled.
+A custom learning rate scheduler has been used (see `mb_att.py`) so both learning and quantization caused oscillations are controlled.